 This really isn’t a tough thing to accomplish.
 Virtually all cabinet speakers are about a foot deep.
 They ALL sound better a couple feet out from the back wall.
 So the fact is, if the nose of the MG .7 ends up three feet off the back wall, I’ll bet ya any box speaker would end up in the same place to deliver its best, least boxy sound.

 On to the issue of power.
 Audiophiles have spread the rumor that Maggies need 200 w/ch.
 There’s nothing wrong with using that much power.
-I love them with the PeachTree Nova 220SE integrated amp (220×2 $1600).
+I love them with the Emo XPA2G3 amp (300×2, $1000).
 But there are many applications where you don’t need anywhere near that much horse power.

-In fact, musically the most precise and immediate sounding integrated for $2k is the Hegel H80 (80×2).
+In fact, musically the most precise and immediate sounding integrated for $2k is the Hegel H90 (60×2).
 It has a current dumping design with no negative feedback.
 That extra bit of clarity makes the Maggie grills absolutely sonically invisible.

 Consider… Maggies are extremely light, tall diaphragms- large headphones almost.
-With the small excursion they need to travel, they sound outstanding at lower volumes than box speakers.
-We have many a Maggie running with a fine integrated amp of about 70×2 if you’re not trying to blast urban music.
+With the small excursion they need to travel, they sound outstanding at lower volumes compared to box speakers.
+We have many a Maggie running with a fine integrated amp of about 50×2 if you’re not trying to blast urban music.
 Keep in mind, your amp will muscle up its power into Maggies, a truly resistive 4ohm load.

-If we use Marantz’s PM-8005 as our example… it’s a fine sounding, $1200 integrated amp with an excellent phono stage aboard.
-It is rated at 70×2 into 8 ohms and will pump out well over 100×2 into 4.
-It has a PURE AUDIO mode which provides the best sound (says me!).
-But it also has treble/mid/bass tone controls if you’re a dial tweaker.
-This amp at just over a grand is an outstanding integrated that will let Maggies do their thing beautifully.
-While we’re at it, get the Marantz SA-8005 SACD/CD player ($1200 also).
-It will allow you to play SACDs.
-Red Book CDs, and use the on board DAC to shake hands with your computer or iPhone/iPod.
-With this plan in mind, you’re sitting at only $2400 before speakers.
-Toss on the 7s and for $3800 you have a GREAT system!
+If we use NAD’s C368 as our example… it’s a fine sounding, $900 integrated amp with an excellent phono stage on board.
+It is rated at 80×2 into 8 ohms and will pump out double into 4.
+This amp at just under a grand is an outstanding integrated that will let Maggies do their thing beautifully.
+Toss on the NAD516BEE CD player ($300).
+With this plan in mind, you’re sitting at only $1200 before speakers.
+Toss on the 7s and for $2600 you have a GREAT system!

 Now… we do have customers that throw state of the art electronics at Maggies.
 This is kosher too.
 If you run them with Bryston separates for example, the improvement is well worth it.
-The .7 is so good that it just keeps revealing more and more musical goodness as you provide it the opportunity.
+The .7s are so good that they just keep revealing more and more musical goodness as you provide them the opportunity.